somerhanna/Automatic-Chicken-Door-iOS/README.md

 The main funcitonality of the app includes setting the opening and close time of the door, as well as giving users a wireless and manual open and close.

-The app will find the ESP32 device as long as Bluetooth is enabled on the iPhone and connect automatically without user input.
+The app will find the ESP32 device when Bluetooth is enabled on the iPhone and connect automatically.